 With these rules in mind, we created a new palette with awesome accessibility considerations, designed for real-world usage!

-As a rule, 600-1000 meet AA WCAG standards on white and 100-500 meet AA WCAG standards on black.
+Above is a screenshot of Huetone in action.
+As a rule, the values 600-1000 meet AA WCAG standards when laid on white backgrounds, and the values 100-500 meet AA WCAG standards when laid on black backgrounds.
 This rule is helpful, but it does break down when you begin to apply colors on top of each other.

 A difference of . . .

 - 495 ✅ WCAG AA

 You don’t have to be good at math to do this calculation!
 We created a calculator to help us determine the luminosity for each of our color swatches and compare two color values.
 You can give it a try here.

 The result: a more inclusive compliance training product

 We had wanted a color palette that supported our brand, was accessible, and allowed us to design inclusive product trainings as well as our marketing efforts.
 The color palette we came up with supports our use case and taught us a lot about accessibility and color use best practices in general.